Transient hydrodynamic phonon transport in two-dimensional disk geometry: INTRODUCTION

-Above thermal behaviors have usually been regarded as the macroscopic signatures of the hydrodynamic phonon transport with sufficient N-process in previous studies~\cite{huberman_observation_2019,ding_observation_2022,leesangyeopch1}.
 However, some studies have also reported that the temperature wave phenomenon could appear even if the N-process is insufficient~\cite{PhysRevB.101.075303,beardo_observation_2021,PhysRevB.104.245424,heatwaves_2022chuang}.
-According to Hardy's work~\cite{PhysRevB_SECOND_SOUND}, when the all phonons have similar relaxation time and there are external time-dependent heat sources whose heating period is comparable to the phonon relaxation time, the driftless second sound could appear.
+According to Hardy's work~\cite{PhysRevB_SECOND_SOUND}, when all phonons have similar relaxation time and there are external time-dependent heat sources whose heating period is comparable to the phonon relaxation time, the driftless second sound could appear.
 And the drifting and driftless second sound have the same propagation speed at the macroscopic level when the linear phonon dispersion is accounted.
 Based on first-principle and linearized phonon BTE, Cepellotti \textit{et al.} found that the driftless second sound can appear in two-dimensional materials even under the normal condition~\cite{cepellotti_phonon_2015}.
-Recently, the temperature wave signal was measured by the frequency-domain thermoreflectance experiments in room temperature Germanium with insufficient N-process~\cite{beardo_observation_2021}.
+Recently, the ``high frequency'' second sound was measured by the frequency-domain thermoreflectance experiments in room temperature Germanium with insufficient N-process~\cite{beardo_observation_2021} when the heating frequency is high enough.
 On the other hand, when the N-process is ignored, the heat vortices~\cite{ZHANG20191366,zhang_heat_2021} or the parabolic distribution of heat flux~\cite{PhysRevApplied.11.034003,WangMr15application} can also be predicted as long as the R-process is insufficient.
 In a word, when the temperature wave, heat vortices or the parabolic distribution of heat flux is observed at the macroscopic/experimental level, the sufficient N-process is not necessarily required or the phonon transport may not be in the hydrodynamic regime.